martinbarge/demo-site-2021/wikipedia-code.md

 </header>
 <section class="searchResults"></section>

-<div style="clear:both;"></div>

-<div><p style="font-size: 86%;">Credit: The code for this application is derived from an excellent online tutorial by Ayooluwa Isaiah, a Web Technologies Software Developer based in Lagos, Nigeria.
-The tutorial can be followed <a href="https://freshman.tech/wikipedia-javascript/">here</a>.</p></div>

 ```

-<p>Note: the last part of the above HTML is simply a reference to the code acknowledgement!.
-The important part is the searchResults section.</p>

 <h2>Step 4</h2>
 <p>Copy the following stylesheet code and paste it at the end of your assets/css/style.scss file:</p>